 EPA promulgated 40 CFR Part 51, Subpart P - Protection of Visibility, effective August 30, 1999, to set the path to meet the CAA's national visibility goals.
-Subpart P, also known as the RH Rule, established a goal of reaching natural visibility conditions at all Federal Class I areas by 2064 and sets forth the requirements for states to address visibility due to air pollution from anthropogenic sources.
-States must address regional haze in each mandatory Class I Federal area located within the State and in each mandatory Class I Federal area located by emissions from within the State.
+Subpart P, also known as the RH Rule, established a goal of reaching natural visibility conditions at all Federal Class I areas by 2064 and sets forth the requirements for states to address visibility impairment, defined as any humanly perceptible difference between actual visibility and natural visibility due to air pollution from anthropogenic sources.
+States must address regional haze in each mandatory Class I Federal area located within the State and in each mandatory Class I Federal area located outside the State which may be affected by emissions from within the State.
 40 C.F.R. § 51.308.